 Become more tech-savvy

 Having advanced computer and/or design skills are highly valued amongst communications and marketing professionals.
-Anyone can write a press release, but how many can hop into a CRM and code a webpage?
+Anyone can write a press release, but how many can hop into a CRM and update a website?
 Few.

 Coding, really?
 I won’t have to do any coding at my job.
 What makes you so sure of that?
 I’ve benefited from knowing HTML/CSS at two different roles where my primary focus was actually social media.
 But when there was an extra task for someone who knows their way around WordPress and Drupal, I was ready to take that on because I had these extra skills.

-Or hey, you may never need to code at your job.
-But you will work with product designers and developers, and learning their language and understanding their work will make you better at your job and more able to meld cross-developmental divides.
+Or hey, you may never need to code.
+But you will work with product designers and developers, and learning their language and understanding their work will make you better at your job.

 You can find free, introductory classes about HTML, digital marketing, Python programming, UX design and more at various professional development companies across Canada, such as: